turingschool-examples/pizza-express/README.md

 ### Rendering views

-We did have a small regression when we went from sending some arbitrary text with `response.send()` to sending an full HTML file with `response.sendFile()`.
+We did have a small regression when we went from sending some arbitrary text with `response.send()` to sending a full HTML file with `response.sendFile()`.
 We're no longer dynamically inserting the title of the application in the response.
 It's hard-coded in that HTML file.
 Whoops.

 There really isn't a way to get around this.
 Our HTML is a static asset.
 It's static.
 We're going to need something more dynamic.